dairongranada/Theme-Dark-VsCode/README.md

 ---

-> Estos colores reflejan fielmente el tema DH-THEME para que los usuarios vean exactamente cómo luce en VSCode.
+> These colors accurately reflect the DH-THEME theme so users see exactly how it looks in VSCode.
+>

 <p align="center"><img src="resources/dog.png" /></p>
 <p align="center">Copyright &copy; 2025-present <a href="https://www.instagram.com/dairongranadaa" target="_blank">Dairon Granada.</a>